-"If you are not paying for the product, then you are the product, then you are the product"
+"If you are not paying for the product, then you are the product"

 Tristan Harris Former Design Ethicist, Google

 What is the GDPR?

 The intention of GDPR is to provide a common set of rules across the EU that can meet the changing data projection landscape of today's world and give the adequate protection to individuals - known as 'data subjects'.